ginnox/CanalNetworkDocs/Layout_plans_and_Network_Resolution/Layout_plans_and_Network_Resolution.md

 *Menu command and resulting table for Multiple Parent Node issue identification.
 The table shows both First and Second Nodes refering to the same branch canal (not shown in the table)*

 Once this is ready, the user can navigate to each location and resolve the issue.
-To go to a particular node listed in the table:
+To go to a particular node listed in the table, select it in the table, then use `View > Go To Route...` menu command, or simply click on the interface and use `Ctrl + G` keyboard shortcut:

 ![[  ] ](Images/Image%20025.png)

 *Go to Route menu command*

-Select the row for the node, and use` View > Go To Route...` menu command (Ctrl + G for keyboard short cut.)
  The layout view will pan and zoon in to the desired node location.

 In the table list of nodes shown above, both nodes refer to the one branch canal.
 This can be noted by left-clicking on each node, one at a time.
 It can be seen that the *Edit Node* dialog lists the same branch canal to each node.